 Independent contractors don't have employees and aren't an employee of any company.
 They work on a contract rate for different companies and don't receive benefits from these companies.
 Therefore, they are not covered by an employer's workers' comp insurance policy.
 Still have questions?
+More about independent contractors.

 For the most part, individuals with a corporate officer title who own at least 10 percent of the business may reject workers' comp coverage.
 There are a few exceptions to this so be sure to ask a customer service representative for more information.

 Agents aren't required, but they can make the process easier for you in many different ways.
 We partner with hundreds of agents across the state, ready to help you at a moment's notice.

 How quickly can I get coverage with Pinnacol?

 Every employer is different and so is every policy.
 Based on your industry, annual payroll and other factors, your policy will be customized just for you.

 Payroll (number of employees)